chikeorjih/chikeorjih.github.io/_posts/2015-11-24-the-phantom-menace.md

 tags: movies starwars
 categories: movies
 ---
-Let's get this out of the way.
+{% include post-image.html url="/assets/img/movies/tpm-jarjar.jpeg" description="Me sa hate myself" %}
 I hate  Jar Jar Binks.
 He is annoying, clumsy and useless.
-Surprisingly, I forgot how big a role he plays in The Phantom Menace.
+I completely forgot how big a role he plays in The Phantom Menace.

-{% include post-image.html url="/assets/img/tpm-jarjar.jpeg" description="Me sa hate myself" %}
 Maybe it is because I was so enamored with the film when it first came out.
 The first trailer, foggy mysterious scenes filled with weird aliens walking through the mist, is etched into my memory.
-I remember the news stations doing small featurettes, and everyone going bonkers (myself included).
+I remember news stations doing small featurettes, and everyone going bonkers (myself included).
 I remember seeing Darth Mauls dual lightsaber and how my knees buckled because I couldn't handle the awesomeness.
 Much like how A New Hope was the first taste to alot of people the late 70's, The Phantom Menace was my true entrance to Star Wars